The BioPhase 8800 driver for Empower software and the RNA 9000 Purity & Integrity kit

 The status panel in the BioPhase 8800 driver for Empower software (Figure 2) enables users to load and eject cartridges in the BioPhase 8800 system, prime, equilibrate and condition the instrument through individual action controls such as voltage, light source, rinse, sample injection, separate, sample temperature and separation temperature.
 These operational control processes were monitored and reported in real time, as seen in Figure 2B.
 While the instrument performed each specific task, the control buttons were greyed out to prevent any interference with the instrument’s operation.
 During data acquisition, all 8 capillaries were simultaneously monitored in real time via detector response, current, voltage and pressure in the Trace View.
 As shown in Figure 2C, the electropherogram for capillary D shows that 3 size standard fragments (50, 150 and 300 bases) of the ssRNA ladder were detected in 11.5 minutes.
 To simplify sample and reagent plate preparation, the BioPhase 8800 driver for Empower software provides specific user interfaces to create and edit instrument methods and sequences with built-in, CE-specific validation and printouts for sample plate and reagent plate layouts.

 Figure 3 shows 6 samples—the sgRNA, 2 different lots of the Cas9 mRNA, a mixture of the sgRNA and Cas9 mRNA, the ssRNA ladder and a blank—that were separated by CE-LIF on the BioPhase 8800 system through the control of the driver during the same run.
 The size of the sgRNA is 100 bases.
 It migrated between the 50-base and 150-base size standard fragments.
 The Cas9 mRNA with a length of 4,521 bases was detected between the 3,000-base and 5,000-base size standard fragments.
 In the sgRNA and the Cas9 mRNA co-analysis sample (green trace), the migration times of the sgRNA and the Cas9 mRNA were consistent with when they were injected alone.
 This analysis helps verify their coexistence when both are being delivered as RNA therapeutics by the same vehicle, such as a lipid nanoparticle (LNP).
 In a quality control (QC) environment, lot-to-lot variation studies are conducted to monitor product quality and any possible shift in manufacturing processes.
 The Cas9 mRNA from TriLink BioTechnologies is fully substituted with a 5-methoxy-U modification with a naturally occurring Cap 1 structure and a polyA tail, mimicking a fully processed, mature mRNA.
 It has high capping efficiency and is optimized for mammalian systems.
 Therefore, the Cas9 mRNA was used here as an example of an mRNA therapeutic.
 Two different Cas9 mRNA lots were analyzed and impurities were detected, as indicated by the bracket.
 Lot 1 (red trace) had a purity of 45.73% while lot 2 (pink trace) was 58.08% pure.
 Although lot 2 contains fewer impurities, 2 distinct impurity peaks with sizes of about 3,000 bases and 1,500 bases were detected.
 The impurities in lot 1 consist of many fragments with gradually decreasing sizes.
 These results demonstrate that the BioPhase 8800 system suits lot-to-lot variation studies in a QC environment.
-Clearly, the high-throughput RNA analysis capability of the BioPhase 8800 system, coupled with the compliance environment provided by the Empower CDS, enables the processing of a large amount of RNA therapeutics of an extended size range for either development or QC release.
+Clearly, the RNA analysis capability of the BioPhase 8800 system, coupled with the compliance environment provided by the Empower CDS, enables the processing of a large amount of RNA therapeutics of an extended size range for either development or QC release.

 The Cas9 mRNA encodes the Cas9 enzyme, a critical part of the CRISPR (clustered regularly interspaced short palindromic repeats) gene-editing system.
 CRISPR/Cas9 gene editing can potentially treat many human diseases, and numerous ongoing clinical trials are focused on Cas9 mRNA and sgRNA that can target a faulty gene to cure a disease.
 Here, a Cas9 mRNA sample was injected 6 times from the same well to assess the injection repeatability.
 As shown in Figure 4, the migration time (MT) of the intact Cas9 mRNA and peak profile was consistent among the 6 injections with the percent relative standard deviation (%RSD) values of 0.37% and 1.03% for MT and corrected peak area percentage (CPA%), respectively.
 These results demonstrate the excellent robustness of Cas9 mRNA analysis using the BioPhase 8800 driver for Empower software.
 An example of a report for Cas9 mRNA analysis is shown in Figure 5.
 Information on the sample, data acquisition, and data processing method was provided in the top panel of the report.
 The electropherogram with peak assignment and annotation was shown in the middle panel of the report.
 The “Peak Results” table and the “Result Sign Off" table with the audit trail were included in the bottom panel of the report.